 This section of our site should help you find out the facts you need.
-Checkout the side bar to navigate to the page you want.
+Check out the menus to navigate to the page you want.
 Please contact us if you can’t find what you’re looking for.
 For the basic facts about our school, read on…

-Our school roll is at present 185.
+Our school roll goes up and down each year, but is generally somewhere between 170 and 190.
 The number of children in each class is as follows:

 There is a nursery class which operates two sessions.
 There are places for 20 pupils on four mornings from Monday-Thursday (4-5 years olds) and 20 pupils on four afternoons and Friday mornings (3-4 year olds).
-The nursery has a teacher and two nursery nurses.
-There are another 10 teachers responsible for the P1-7 pupils.
-These include the headteacher, principal teacher and three part-time teachers.
+The nursery is staffed by 3 nursery practitioners.
+There are another 9 teachers responsible for the P1-7 pupils.
+These include the head teacher, principal teacher and a part-time support for learning teacher.
 There are seven classes.
 These may be single stream classes or composite classes.
 The head teacher does not have a class commitment.

 Each class teacher has his or her classroom.
 Some classrooms have the unique feature of an added work-bay.
 There is a large hall with a spacious general purpose room and attractive library through a partition which can be opened to make a much larger area.
 A stage, also employed as our dining area, is used for our school productions and class assemblies.

 There is wheelchair access to all areas of the school and a disabled toilet.

 There is a kitchen on the premises where meals are provided for children from a three choice system.
 Children we welcome to bring their own packed lunches.